DeeMcCart/CI_PP3_RepairsTracker/README.md

 ## About
 ---------
 RepairTracker is a python- and google-sheets DBMS application intended to replace a manual (paper-based) system for tracking the lifecycle of jewellery repair.
-This is a real-world requirement, and while the version of RepairTracker presented is a demo version, the app is presently intended for live use.
+This is a real-world requirement, and while the version of RepairTracker presented is a demo version, the app is presently intended for live use.<br>

 ### Responsive Mockup
 A responsive mockup is given here,  although in practice the user interface is a 80-char x 24 line text display regardless of device: